talon-one/TalonOneJavaSdk/docs/ManagementApi.md

     ManagementApi apiInstance = new ManagementApi(defaultClient);
     Integer catalogId = 56; // Integer | The ID of the catalog.
 You can find the ID in the Campaign Manager in **Account** > **Tools** > **Cart item catalogs**.
-    Integer pageSize = 1000; // Integer | The number of items in this response.
+    Integer pageSize = 1000; // Integer | The number of items in the response.
     Integer skip = 56; // Integer | The number of items to skip when paging through large result sets.
     Boolean withTotalResultSize = true; // Boolean | When this flag is set, the result includes the total size of the result, across all pages.
 This might decrease performance on large data sets.  - When `true`: `hasMore` is true when there is a next page. `totalResultSize` is always zero. - When `false`: `hasMore` is always false. `totalResultSize` contains the total number of results for this query.
-    String sku = "sku_example"; // String | The SKU of the item.
+    List<String> sku = Arrays.asList(); // List<String> | Filter results by one or more SKUs.
+Must be exact match.
+    List<String> productNames = Arrays.asList(); // List<String> | Filter results by one or more product names.
+Must be exact match.
     try {
-      InlineResponse20033 result = apiInstance.listCatalogItems(catalogId, pageSize, skip, withTotalResultSize, sku);
+      InlineResponse20035 result = apiInstance.listCatalogItems(catalogId, pageSize, skip, withTotalResultSize, sku, productNames);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling ManagementApi#listCatalogItems");